alexliesenfeld/httpmock/README.md

 to path `/translate` with query parameter `word=hello`.
 The corresponding HTTP response will contain the text body `hola`.

-When the specified expectations do not match the received request, `httpmock` provides a detailed error description, including a diff that shows the differences between the expected and actual HTTP requests.
+When the specified expectations do not match the received request, `mock.assert()` fails the test with a detailed error description, including a diff that shows the differences between the expected and actual HTTP requests.
 Example:

 ```bash